 The system has not been shutdown, although it was in pulse pumping mode (one month on and one month off) from October 2006 through June 2009.
 During that time, there does not appear to be significant rebounding.
-TVOCs in plume core well 000-480 increased in 2008 and 2009, but it does not appear to be due to pulse pumping of NSE-1.
+Significant rebounding of the monitoring or extraction wells was not evident as a result of the shutdown of NSE-2 in 2011.